codebuffed/zdf_nachrichten/README.md

 ZDF News Scraper

 to Do:
-- make a Darkreader mode for the articleWindow using config method
+- make a Darkreader mode for the articleWindow using config libary to save options

 - add last updated in newWindow (bottom left)?